For dogs who don’t settle from normal routines.

 3x Weekly

 Three fixed runs each week.
 Used for dogs that handle more weekly work well.
-Request Placement Review →
+Higher-frequency schedules are reserved and not offered as an entry plan.

 “The structure carries better day to day.”